michaelasocolof/michaelasocolof.github.io/_pages/publications.md

 author_profile: true
 ---

+Socolof, M. (In progress) **Constraining Agree: A unified account of basic and inverse agreement in Georgian**

 Boles, C. and Socolof, M. (Submitted) **Conditionals in Igala.**

 Socolof, M., O'Donnell, T., and Wagner, M. (In revision) **The idiom processing advantage is explained by surprisal.**